7 ways to get cheap coach tickets

-A nice little added bonus is that your journey is likely to be shorter during off-peak times as there's less traffic to battle with!
+A nice little added bonus is that your journey is likely to be shorter during off-peak times as there's less traffic on the roads.

 Look out for deals

-Every now and then, companies such as Megabus give away free tickets (although there is a 50p booking fee), and often their fares can be as low as £1!
+Every now and then, companies like Megabus give away free tickets (although there is a 50p booking fee), and often their fares can be as low as £1!

 If you decide to spend a little extra to travel by train, make sure you know when you're due a refund.